-Memorial Sloan Kettering Cancer Center (MSKCC) is the world’s oldest and largest private cancer center.
-For more than 135 years, the cancer experts at MSKCC have kept patients at the center of everything we do, from caring for the people we treat to innovative research to outstanding educational programs.
+Memorial Sloan Kettering Cancer Center (MSK) is the world’s oldest and largest private cancer center.
+For more than 135 years, the cancer experts at MSK have kept patients at the center of everything we do, from caring for the people we treat to pioneering innovative research and outstanding educational programs.

-Our mission is to prevent, control, and ultimately cure cancer.
-That is the shared commitment of our more than 1,300 doctors, 4,500 nurses, and over 14,500 support staff.
+MSK aims to prevent, control, and ultimately cure cancer.
+That is the shared commitment of our more than 1,400 doctors, 4,000 nurses, and over 14,500 support staff.

-For more than 30 years, MSKCC has been rated as one of the top two cancer hospitals in America by U.S. News & World Report, the most recognized ranking of healthcare facilities in America.
-MSKCC is also one of the charter members of the National Cancer Institute’s designated Comprehensive Cancer Centers.
-Research shows these centers provide cancer patients with the best outcomes.
+For more than three decades, MSK has been consistently rated as one of one of the top 2 cancer hospitals in the nation by U.S. News & World Report, the most recognized ranking of healthcare facilities in America.
+We are also a charter member of the National Cancer Institute’s designated Comprehensive Cancer Centers.

 Exceptional Patient Care and Cancer Expertise

 There are more than 400 different types of common and rare cancer, each requiring the expertise of specialists to provide the best possible care.
 Our world-class experts are organized into multidisciplinary teams, and the members of each team specialize in treating one type of cancer.
 This means that the physicians and other healthcare professionals caring for you can develop a plan for the combination of treatments that will lead to the best possible outcome for you.

 Lifesaving Cancer Innovations